llobato/docs/docs/other/install-gwms-frontend.md

 Before starting the installation process, consider the following points (consulting [the Reference section below](#reference) as needed):

 -   **User IDs:** If they do not exist already, the installation will create the Linux users `apache` (UID 48), `condor`, `frontend`, and `gratia`
 -   **Network:** The VO frontend must have reliable network connectivity, be on the public internet (no NAT), and preferably with no firewalls.
 Incoming TCP ports 9618 and 9620 to 9660 must be open.
+The Web server port, likely port 80, must be open as well.
 -   **Host choice**: The GlideinWMS VO Frontend has the following hardware requirements for a production host:
     -   **CPU**: Four cores, preferably no more than 2 years old.
     -   **RAM**: 3GB plus 2MB per running job.
 For example, to sustain 2000 running jobs, a host with 5GB is needed.